whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 # Contributing to Wikidata
+If you've made it this far, you are probably convinced that Wikidata can give some worthwhile answers to some worthwhile questions.
+You are probably also convinced that it could do a better job of both if it contained more data relevant to your research interests.

+The whole idea behind Linked Open Data in general and Wikidata in particular is that we should overcome data silos.
+Wikidata invites your contributions--and depends on them.
+And as the historical professions redefines its understanding of scholarly contributions and productivity, sharing data may well become a more significant part of our work.
+At the present moment, Wikidata is the best platform for such work.
+It is the most widely used site, the best supported, and it does a good job of attributing work to those who offer it.

-Socially constructed semantics.
-You need to find out what properties and items people are already using to describe what you wish to search.
-This might not be the "right" concepts, according to your view, but you need to be practical.
+In practical terms, then, how to contribute?
+In this introductory less, the most important thing to say is ***START SMALL***!
+Unless you are an expert in information management (in which case you are unlikely to be reading this sentence), you have a steep learning curve ahead.
+Wikidata is the product of socially constructed semantic structures, taxonomies, schemas, and ontologies.
+As new users, we must imitate its traditions.
+We need to find out what properties and items people are already using to describe what we want to talk about.
+These might not be the "right" concepts, according to our view as historians, but we need to be good citizens by suspending our own expertise in this environment.

-Like good historians, we will want to look at any object of knowledge from a few different angles.
-Wikidata items are no exception.
-We can look at its history: who has edited this page, when, and why?
-We can look at its use in wikidata: in the left hand menu, there's a "what links here" field.
-If you click on it, you will see a list of the hundreds of items in Wikidata that use "head of state" in some way or another.
+We have the skills to do this.
+As historians, we know how to consider objects of knowledge from different angles.
+Wikidata items, properties, and classes are objects of knowledge.
+We can look at their history: who has edited this page, when, and why?
+Just as in Wikipedia, every Wikidata page has a history tab showing every change made to the page.
+Wikidata pages also have discussion tabs, which are a great place to ask questions before making any dramatic changes. [**link to instructions**]

+The most important step is to understand how Wikidata already models the domain in which you wish to work.
+One of the best ways to do this is to navigate to an item that you know a lot about as a historian.
+In the left hand menu, you will find a "what links here" field.
+Clicking on this link yields a list of the ways that Wikidata currently uses this item in some way or another.

+What links to "head of state"?
+Hundreds of items.
 This particular list is pretty bewildering, but looking at "what links here" for more obscure items can be quite instructive.
 For example, [Abdel Nasser's birthplace]

 Every Wikipedia page links to a wikidata item